-When labeling the floor plan with text, you may want to learn one more of the three text tools available.
-The first one you learn is obviously the Mtext tool where you add notes similar to a simple word processing application.
+When labeling the floor plan with text, you may want to learn one more of the text tools available.
+The first one you learn is obviously the Mtext tool that allows you to add notes similar to a simple word processing application.
 The second tool is Dtext, which you will use for single line text, like labels on floor plans.
-The third text tool you will learn when you venture towards the world of programming in Visual AutoLISP, the Text command, where there are easy features for adding text automatically with a coded routine.
-First, you must add the Dtext tool to the Draw toolbar.
+For these labels use the add the Single Line Text tool to the Text toolbar.